rwpi/VideoTimestamp/README.md

     - You can select an existing folder or create a new one.
     - Upon completion, the timestamped files will be located in the chosen folder.

-3. **Choose Video Encoder**
+3. **Choose Graphics Card**
-    - Select the video card used by your computer.
+    - This option allows you to select the graphics card that your computer will use for video encoding.
-    - By default, the application uses software encoding (libx264), which is much slower than using your video card.
+    - By default, the application uses software encoding (libx264), which is slower than hardware encoding.
-    - For most recent Windows laptops with Intel Processors, "Intel QSV" is the recommended choice.
-    - For most recent Windows laptops with AMD Processors, "AMD AMF" is the recommended choice.
-    - For most MacOS computers, "MacOS Videotoolbox" is the recommended choice.
-    - Options for other graphics cards are available for desktop workstations with dedicated graphics cards.
+    - The application will automatically detect your computer's compatible graphics card and list it as an option.
+If your computer has multiple compatible graphics cards, all of them will be listed.
+    - If your computer uses an AMD graphics card, you will see two video encoder options.
+One is optimized for newer AMD hardware, and the other is for older AMD hardware.
+Choose the one that best matches your hardware.

 4. **Remove Audio**
     - If you prefer to have the audio removed from your timestamped video file, ensure this box is checked.